grafana/agent/docs/user/api/_index.md

 updated.
 Malformed configuration files (invalid YAML, failed validation checks) will be immediately rejected with a status code of 400.

-If the configuration for the HTTP server is changed, it will be restarted.
-Because of this, it is not recommended to call `/-/reload` against the main HTTP server, as restarting it will prevent an HTTP client from reading the response of the reload.
-Instead, use the `--reload-addr` and `--reload-port` flags supported by the Agent.
-That will launch a secondary HTTP server that only responds to `/-/reload` and can be used to safely reload the system.
-This HTTP server does not respect any options in the `config` struct, and is currently TTP-only (no TLS support).

 Well-formed configuration files can still be invalid for various reasons, such as not having permissions to read the WAL directory.
 Issues such as these will cause per-subsystem problems while reloading the configuration, and will leave